Martakia/TigerZoneFinal/README.md

 #### Then follow the same instructions as listed above ^

-  *WARNING: The GUI will appear distorted unless it runs at a very high resolution.*
+  *WARNING: The GUI will appear distorted unless it runs with a very high resolution.*

 ---